vishesh-osmosys/ToDo-List-GraphQL/README.md

 # ToDo-List-GraphQL

-Basic Todo List Application created using Express, Node and PostgreSQL
+Todo List Application created using Express, Node, PostgreSQL and GraphQL.

+Each task has follwing attributes :\
+task_id : Unique id of task\
+task_name : Name of task\
+description : Detail about task\
+status : Information if task is in progress or completed

 Functionalities provided with Routes :\
 Create new task -> POST /todos\